 (1 Cor 11:23-26)

-My question – is there a relationship between the four cups of Passover and the last supper Jesus spent with His disciples.
+There is a relationship between the four cups of Passover and the last supper Jesus spent with His disciples.
 Notice the “I will” statements …

 Therefore, tell the Israelites, ‘I am the Lord.
 I will bring you out from your enslavement to the Egyptians, I will rescue you from the hard labor they impose, and I will redeem you with an outstretched arm and with great judgments.
 I will take you to myself for a people, and I will be your God.Exodus 6:6 – 7

-According to articles on the traditions of Jewish passover, the four cups correspond to the four “I will” statements in Exodus 6.
+In the traditions of Jewish Passover, the four cups correspond to those four “I will” statements in Exodus 6.

-- The first cup is the “Cup of Sanctification,” which means the setting apart, or making holy the meal being shared, making this evening special.
+- The first cup is the “Cup of Sanctification,” which means the setting apart or making holy the meal being shared.

 - The second cup is the “Cup of Praise.”
-(Also, the Cup of Deliverance, the Cup of Thanksgiving, the Cup of Judgment).
-Not only did God bring the nation out of Egypt, but He also removed their bondage – they were no longer slaves.
+(The Cup of Deliverance, the Cup of Thanksgiving, the Cup of Judgment).
+Not only did God bring the nation out of Egypt, but He also removed their bondage.
 The second cup offered praise because God was the source of deliverance!

 - The third cup is the “Cup of Redemption!”
 God was reclaiming His chosen people as His own.

 - And last, the fourth cup is the “Cup of Acceptance.”
-(Also, the Cup of Praise, the Cup of Anticipation, the Cup of Completion).
-It celebrates Israel as a nation, and looks forward to the time of the Messiah!
+(Also, the Cup of Praise, the Cup of Anticipation and the Cup of Completion).
+It celebrates Israel as a nation and looks forward to the time of the Messiah!

 When the hour came, Jesus and his apostles reclined at the table.
 And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.
 For I tell you, I will not eat it again until it finds fulfillment in the kingdom of God.” … In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you.”Luke 22:14-16, 20

-In Matthew’s gospel, Jesus is recorded saying, “I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
-Some speculate that this referred to the fourth cup of the Passover … looking forward to His coming again, when He comes in power and glory!
+In Matthew’s gospel, Jesus said, “I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
+Some speculate that this referred to the fourth cup of the Passover.
+One day He will return in power and glory!

 After the “last supper,” Jesus went to the garden to pray.
-There He prayed, “My Father, if it is possible, may this cup be taken from me.
+There He prayed, “My Father if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”
-Jesus asked to be spared the “cup of suffering” but He humbled Himself, was obedient to death – even death on the cross.
+Jesus asked to be spared the “cup of suffering,” but He humbled Himself and was obedient to death – even death on the cross.
 On the cross, Jesus took the “cup of wrath” for you, for me … that we might be free from sin and death – Hallelujah!

 Because Christ also suffered once for sins, the just for the unjust, to bring you to God, by being put to death in the flesh but by being made alive in the spirit.1 Peter 3:18

-Each time we partake of communion, the Lord’s Table, we remember the death of Jesus as the Passover Lamb of God, the one perfect sacrifice!
+Each time we partake of communion at the Lord’s Table, we remember the death of Jesus as the Passover Lamb of God, the one perfect sacrifice!